gilch/hissp/docs/style_guide.rst

 is one of the things that Python got right.
 With a bracketed language,
 on the other hand,
-These two delimiters can get out of sync, and the human and computer no longer agree on the meaning of the code.
+these two delimiters can get out of sync, and the human and computer no longer agree on the meaning of the code.

 To some extent, this is a criticism that applies to any language with bracketed code blocks,